Escape-Technologies/graphql-armor/README.md

   typeDefs,
   resolvers,
   ...armor.protect(),
-  debug: true // Ignore Armor's recommandations
+  debug: true // Ignore Armor's recommandation
 });
 ```

 ### Batched queries

-This plugin is enabled by default.
+This plugin is for Apollo Server only, and is enabled by default.

-Stacktraces are managed by the configuration parameter `debug` defaulting to `true` in Apollo.
-GraphQLArmor changes this default value to `false`.
+Batched queries are enabled by default, which makes DoS attacks easier by stacking expensive requests.
+We make them disabled by default.

 For rolling back to Apollo's default parameter, you can use the following code: